Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: MPS-type algorithms for 1D quantum systems

 where the matrix size of the block with a given $s_l$ and $ s_r$ is just $m \times m$ and thus the total dimension of $\tilde{\sf \Psi}$ becomes $2m \times 2m$.
 We also write the matrix representation of $\tilde{H}_{L/R}$ as

-where the order of $\nu_L, \nu_L'$ and $\nu_R, \nu_R'$ is opposite in our convention of matrix representation.
-Then, the operation of $\tilde{H}|\tilde{\Psi}\rangle $, which is a core step in the Lanczos or modified Lanzcos diagonalization, is written as
+where the order of $\nu_L, \nu_L'$ is inverted from that of $\nu_R, \nu_R'$ in our convention of matrix representation.
+Then, the operation of $\tilde{H}|\tilde{\Psi}\rangle $, which is a core step in the Lanczos or modified Lanczos diagonalization, is written as

 which can be diagrammatically illustrated in Fig. \ref{fig_DMRG}(c).
 The three terms in Eq. (\ref{HPsi}) can be independently computed without dealing with the full matrix elements of the superblock Hamiltonian, where the computational cost is of the same order as the CTMRG.
-This allows us to directly manuplate $\tilde{\sf \Psi}$ as a $2m\times 2m$ matrix with such an optimized {\tt DGEMM} routine in Lanczos diagonalization.
+This allows us to directly manipulate $\tilde{\sf \Psi}$ as a $2m\times 2m$ matrix in Lanczos diagonalization with such an optimized {\tt DGEMM} routine.
 Thus, the dominant computational cost in the DMRG is governed by the number of Lanczos iterations.

 Suppose that the ground-state wavefunction matrix $\tilde{\sf \Psi}$ is calculated by the Lanczos method, where the dimension of $\nu_{L,R}$ is assumed to be $m$.
 Regarding $s_{l}\nu_L$ and $s_r \nu_R$ as matrix indices of $\tilde{\sf \Psi}$, we then perform SVD